Aliens Among US!

 thoan

-One of the Tocs told an acquintance of Childe's much of their history.
+One of the Tocs told an acquaintance of Childe's much of their history.[2]
 The Tocs and Ogs were beings that moved from energy to matter.
-In the far distant past they had moved throughout the galaxy by purely mental means. a Toc or an Og with special powers, called a Mover or a Captain, could use a metallic cylinder called a grail to move many others from one point to the next in the galaxy instantaneously.
+In the far distant past they had moved throughout the galaxy by purely mental means.
+A Toc or an Og with special powers, called a Mover or a Captain, could use a metallic cylinder called a grail to move many others from one point to the next in the galaxy instantaneously.

 The Tocs and the Ogs had clashed where ever they met.
 They had arrived at at truce but when a party of Tocs had visited earth, followed shortly by a party of Ogs, they had fought a fierce war for the truce did not extend to planets outside of a certain sphere of influence.
 Both had their grails destroyed and their captains killed and so were trapped on earth until a new grail and a new captain could be created.